2023 Best Value Allied Health Professions Associate Degree Schools in Georgia

 In addition to its great value ranking, Athens Technical College is in the top 20% of all schools on our Best Allied Health Professions Associate Degree Trade Schools in Georgia list.

 A rank of #5 on this year’s list means Coastal Pines Technical College is a great value for allied health professions students working on their associate degree.
-Located in the remote town of Waycross, Coastal Pines Technical College is a public school with a small student population.
+Located in the town of Waycross, Coastal Pines Technical College is a public college with a small student population.

-In-state tuition fees for undergraduate students at Coastal Pines Technical College are $2,759 per year.
+The average tuition and fees for an in-state undergraduate at Coastal Pines Technical College are $2,759 a year.

 Gwinnett Technical College ranked #6 on this year’s Best Value Allied Health Professions Associate Degree Schools in Georgia list.
-Located in the suburb of Lawrenceville, GTC is a public college with a medium-sized student population.
+Located in the large suburb of Lawrenceville, GTC is a public school with a moderately-sized student population.

-Columbus Technical College ranked #8 on this year’s Best Value Allied Health Professions Associate Degree Schools in Georgia list.
-Columbus Technical College is a small public school located in the medium-sized city of Columbus.
+Columbus Technical College came in at #8 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Georgia ranking.
+Columbus Technical College is a small public school located in the city of Columbus.

 Full Allied Health Professions at Columbus Technical College Report

-Southern Regional Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #9 on the list.
+Southern Regional Technical College came in at #9 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Georgia ranking.
 Southwest Georgia Technical College is a small public school located in the distant town of Thomasville.

 In-state tuition fees for undergraduate students at Southwest Georgia Technical College are $3,002 per year.

-Georgia State University-Perimeter College landed the #10 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Georgia State University-Perimeter College is a large public school located in the large city of Atlanta.
+Georgia State University-Perimeter College came in at #10 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Georgia ranking.
+Georgia State University-Perimeter College is a large public school located in the city of Atlanta.

-Read full report on Allied Health Professions at Georgia State University-Perimeter College
+Full Allied Health Professions at Georgia State University-Perimeter College Report

 Best Value Allied Health Professions Colleges in the Southeast Region